TI-Explorer/vue_test_app/README.md

 📋 Task Master — Vue.js Task Manager

-A simple task manager web app to teach me how to use vue js
+A simple task manager web app to teach me how to use vue

 ## in order to run: ##